 One of New England’s largest digestive-health practices

 Portland Gastroenterology Center is one of New England’s largest digestive health practices and the first gastroenterology practice in Maine with an AAAHC-accredited Endoscopy Center.
-Our Endoscopy Center is where our 12 highly skilled, experienced gastroenterologists perform colonoscopy screenings.
+Our Endoscopy Center is where our team of highly skilled, experienced gastroenterologists perform colonoscopy screenings.

 Reported in the New England Journal of Medicine “Journal Watch,” Gastroenterologists Do Colonoscopy Better: Colonoscopy performed by a gastroenterologist was associated with a 65% reduction in risk for colorectal cancer mortality, compared with 57% when performed by a primary care provider and 45% by a surgeon.*

-Find out more: watch our video about colonoscopy screening
+Find out more: watch our video about the importance of colonoscopy screening

 What exactly is a colonoscopy?